Disclaimer: I do not own any of the Sonic characters mentioned

 Hats of white and dark blue graced the room flying in all directions.

-Amy held and rubbed her nose where a graduation hat hit her amidst all the excitement.
+Amy held and rubbed her nose where the graduation hat hit her amidst all the excitement.
 She had forgotten to throw hers but then again she didn't want to deal with the troubles of finding it later.

 As everyone in the auditorium made their way outside to take pictures, Amy struggled to find her Aunt and Uncle.
 She was shorter than most girls.
 If she had a normal position in the graduation line from shortest to tallest, she would be the fifth one in line.
 It didn't help that she wore sandals while every other girl wore heels either.